 STATERA MENTORSHIP | CENTRAL COAST CHAPTER

-The Central Coast Chapter of Statera Mentorship was created in the fall of 2018.
+Statera Mentorship: Central Coast was created in the fall of 2018.
 It was founded by Kitty Balay, Emily Trask, Jennifer Zornow, and Karin Hendricks, who all serve as Regional Coordinators.
 The chapter, which serves California’s Santa Barbara and San Luis Obispo Counties, is currently in its first cycle of pairings.
 Applications to become a mentee or mentor in the next class will open on January 1, 2020.
 To receive information about the next round of classes, please sign up for the Statera Newsletter.
-If you have any questions, please contact our National Co-Directors at firstname.lastname@example.org.
+If you have any questions, please contact our National Co-Directors at email@example.com.

 Central Coast Regional Coordinators